boyhagemann/Html/readme.md

 });
 ```

+## The renderer

-## Render your html table as... html
+Render your html table as... html
 ```php
 use Boyhagemann\Html\Renderer;